FunC cookbook

 (false

-) if there is at least one bit
+) if the slice contains at least one bit

 of data or one ref